How to Send Money Overseas from a New Zealand Bank Account

 International bank drafts, or as they are more commonly known in New Zealand, foreign cheques, are like your standard written bank cheque (yes, those “cheque books still exist”) but written in your chosen currency.
 You will either need to go into your New Zealand bank branch to buy an international bank draft or order one online to pick up in a branch later.

-The benefits of an international bank draft is that it takes the money from your home account straight away, so your draft will not “bounce” from having insufficient funds.
+The benefit of an international bank draft is that it takes the money from your home account straight away, so your draft will not “bounce” from having insufficient funds.
 Additionally, bank drafts can only be deposited into a bank account, rather than being cashed, making them secure.
 That being said, because a bank draft is a physical item, losing it would be a major inconvenience.

 Things to consider before using an international bank draft to transfer money to your overseas bank account: